Pelluca/Pelluca/README.md

 ### Hi, i'am Pedro Lucas

-- I am a Information Technology student at UFERSA (Federal Rural University of Semi-Árido);
+- I am a Information Technology student at UFERSA (Federal Rural University of Semi-Arid);

 - I aim to be a gamer developer;